Sawyer Water Filter Review | Average Hiker

 Sawyer Water Filter Review – Overall Performance

 My current Sawyer Water Filter (Squeeze Version) has about 300 miles on it, and I have had no issues with it.
-The filter provides about 2-3 cups of water per minute, and I typically back flush it about one every 3-5 days.
-Clogging has not been a problem, but I have also not used it with water that has a high amount of particulate matter.
+The filter provides about 2-3 cups of water per minute, and I typically backflush it about once every 3-5 days.
+Clogging has not been a problem, but I have also not used it with water with a high amount of particulate matter.

 The Sawyer Water Filter itself is hard plastic.
 The inflow end screws onto a bottle or other compatible connection.
-The outflow end has a sport top that screws onto the filter.
-There is a small plastic cap that goes over the sport top.
-This small cap is easy to lose so be careful with it.
+The outflow end has a sports top that screws onto the filter.
+There is a small plastic cap that goes over the sport's top.
+This small-cap is easy to lose, so be careful with it.

-Tip: I keep a small piece of cheese cloth over the inflow gasket.
-This helps strain out large particulate matter, so the filter does not clog easily.
-If particles are especially large then I will strain through a bandanna or coffee filter.
+Tip: I keep a small piece of cheesecloth over the inflow gasket.
+The cloth helps strain out large particulate matter, so the filter does not clog easily.
+If particles are especially large, then I will strain through a bandanna or coffee filter.

-There are two 32 ounces pouches that can be used to squeeze water, and for extra capacity.
+Two 32 ounces pouches can be used to squeeze water and for extra capacity.
 Some people choose to use one for dirty water and one for filtered water.

-Tips: I don’t use the Sawyer pouches due to lack of durability.
+Tips: I don’t use the Sawyer pouches due to a lack of durability.
 All my Sawyer pouches have sprung leaks at some point on every hike.
-If I need extra water capacity then I carry Platypus pouches, which I find much more durable.
+If I need extra water capacity, I carry Platypus pouches, which I find much more durable.

-I use Smart Water bottles to carry my water, and do not drink from the sport top.
-The Smart Water bottles are a slightly more rigid plastic and the perfect size for the pockets on the sides of my backpacks.
+I use Smart Water bottles to carry my water and do not drink from the sport's top.
+The Smart Water bottles are slightly more rigid plastic and the perfect size for the pockets on the sides of my backpacks.

 The backwash plunger is used to clean out the filter and prevent it from clogging.
-Sawyer basically says to backwash when the water flow slows.
-I back wash my filter every 3-5 days, or when I am in town.
-If I am only going out for a few days then I backwash before I leave and when I return home, before putting it away.
+Sawyer says to backwash when the water flow slows.
+I backwash my filter every 3-5 days or when I am in town.
+If I am only going out for a few days, I backwash before leaving and returning home before putting it away.